Jasmikapeddada/TEAM-60/README.md

 ## 📌 Problem Context (Why This Solution?)

-In real academic environments, faculty members are responsible for multiple **manual, repetitive, and regulation-heavy tasks**, such as:
+In real academic environments, faculty members spend a significant amount of time on **manual, repetitive, and regulation-heavy tasks**, such as:

-* Analyzing large syllabus PDFs
+* Analyzing large syllabus PDFs (40–60 pages)
 * Planning weekly lesson schedules
-* Designing question papers aligned with Bloom’s Taxonomy
+* Designing question papers aligned with **Bloom’s Taxonomy**
-* Evaluating student answers using rubrics
+* Evaluating student answers using structured rubrics

-Existing AI tools behave like **generic chatbots**:
+### Why Existing AI Tools Fail

+Generic AI chatbots:

-* ❌ They hallucinate content
+* ❌ Hallucinate topics outside syllabus
-* ❌ They ignore syllabus boundaries
+* ❌ Ignore Bloom’s taxonomy
-* ❌ They do not follow Bloom’s taxonomy or exam rules
+* ❌ Do not follow exam patterns
-* ❌ They provide no academic compliance guarantees
+* ❌ Provide no academic compliance guarantees

-👉 **Hence, a chatbot-style AI is unsafe for academic workflows.**
+👉 **Academic workflows require controlled, verifiable, and syllabus-grounded intelligence — not a chatbot.**

 ---

-## 💡 Proposed Solution (What We Built)
+## 💡 Proposed Solution

-We built an **Agentic AI Teaching Assistant** that behaves like a **digital academic assistant**, not a chatbot.
+We built an **Agentic AI Teaching Assistant** that behaves like a **digital academic assistant**, not a conversational bot.

-The system:

-* Works strictly within **syllabus boundaries**
+### What Makes It Different

+* ✅ Strictly syllabus-grounded using **RAG (Retrieval-Augmented Generation)**
-* Enforces **Bloom’s Taxonomy**
+* ✅ Enforces **Bloom’s Taxonomy** and exam rules
-* Follows **exam patterns & rubrics**
-* Uses **multi-agent reasoning + guardrails** to ensure correctness

-This makes the solution **safe, explainable, and suitable for universities**.
+* ✅ Uses **multiple specialized agents** for reliability
+* ✅ Validates output through a **Compliance Agent**
+* ✅ Fully explainable and auditable

 ---

-## 🧠 How the Solution Works (End-to-End Flow)
+## 🧠 High-Level System Workflow

-The solution follows a **controlled, step-by-step academic pipeline** instead of a single AI prompt.

 ```
 Faculty Input
    ↓
 Intent Understanding Agent
    ↓
-Orchestrator (Decision Maker)
+Orchestrator (Controller)
    ↓
 RAG (Syllabus Retrieval)
    ↓